 “I was born black.
 I will die black.”

-CNN host Don Lemon on Wednesday challenged Sen. Kamala Harris’ African-American credentials.
+CNN anchor Don Lemon on Wednesday challenged Sen. Kamala Harris’ African-American credentials.

 “Jamaica’s not America,” he said, referring to her father’s native country.